• Skip to primary navigation

 Tapioca and Yuca roots can be boiled, fried or baked as chips, fries or pancakes.

-They also require similar preparation methods before cooking to remove toxins, ensuring they are safe for consumption.
+They also require similar preparation methods before cooking to remove toxins, making sure they are safe for consumption.

 In terms of texture and taste, Tapioca and Yuca share some commonalities too.

-After processing, both roots become soft and gummy, ideal for use as a thickening agent in soups, sauces and desserts.
+After processing, both roots become soft and gummy, ideal for use as a thickening agent in soups, sauces and desserts and worth comparing with tapioca starch vs xanthan gum comparison.

-One unique fact is that tapioca contains more calories than yuca – 100 grams of tapioca has 358 calories compared to 140 calories in the same amount of yuca.
+One unique tapioca contains more calories than yuca - 100 grams of tapioca has 358 calories compared to 140 calories in the same amount of yuca.

 It also has less protein content than yuca - 3 grams vs 1 gram per 100 grams respectively-which makes it less filling despite having more calories.